wood4

 Cherry

-Cherry smells amazing when burning and is such a lovely wood to burn on.
+Cherry is such a lovely wood to burn on.
 There are many variations (color and grain) which may be distracting for some, but for others, this adds character.

-It has a warm, reddish tone, rich color to it, and you can create beautifully detailed pyrography art on it at a slightly higher heat setting (or slower pace).
+I love cherry for it’s warm, reddish tone and rich colour.
+You can create beautifully detailed pyrography art on it at a slightly higher heat setting (or slower pace).

 Be careful in adding any finishes (stains or even colourless oils and sealers), as cherry wood darkens quite a bit.
 You can still see the burn lines, but it decreases the contrast the pyrography marks make.